aramyamal/iSCAT_PartikelSp-rning/README.md

    - Particle diffusivity calculations.

 3. Extension to 3D tracking:
-   - By modifications to the LodeSTAR method allowing training on synthesized images of particles at various depths.
-Synthesized images created with [DeepTrack](https://github.com/DeepTrackAI/DeepTrack2).
+   - By modifications to the LodeSTAR method allowing training on synthesized images of particles created with [DeepTrack](https://github.com/DeepTrackAI/DeepTrack2) at various depths.
    - Evaluation through comparison of experimental and theoretical diffusivity values for trajectories.
    - Analysis of trajectories and covariances in the z-dimension.

 ## Key Findings
 ### 2D Tracking
 - RVT better showed expected evidence of Brownian motion in particle detections than LodeSTAR.
-- LodeSTAR demonstrated superior performance in:
+- LodeSTAR demonstrated better performance in:
   - Number of correctly predicted particles.
   - Tracking trajectories over extended time period.

 ### 3D Tracking
 - LodeSTAR extracted depth information to some degree.
 - Current accuracy has limitations for useful 3D detections.
-- Potential for improvement of the method through enhanced synthesized training data and higher temporal resolution of microscopy videos tested on.
+- Potential for improvements of the method through enhanced synthesized training data and higher temporal resolution of microscopy videos.

 ## Usage
 Directly under ```train_and_trace3d/``` and ```train_and_trace2d/``` lays Jupyter notebooks with examples of how the training, tracking and analysis was done for 3D-, respectively, 2D-tracking.